monjurulkarim/simple-accident-prediction/README.md

 </div>

 ## Dataset
-This code supports Street Accident (SA) Dataset.
-The dataset can be downloaded from [here](https://bit.ly/3snfCAO) and needs to be put inside the folder `data/`
+This code supports Street Accident (SA) Dataset (also known as DAD dataset).
+The video dataset needs to be converted into frames to train and test the network.
+> * Please download the frames from [here](https://bit.ly/3snfCAO).
+Note that, downloaded datasets needs to be put inside the folder `data/`
+> * (Optional) Original video can be downloaded from the [SA official](https://github.com/smallcorgi/Anticipating-Accidents).